ganeshanavale/Ecommerce_Sales_Analysis/README.md

 Microsoft Excel: Used for data analysis, visualization, and dashboard creation.

-# How to Use

-Download the Excel file from the repository.

-Open the file in Microsoft Excel.

-Explore the different sheets and interact with the dashboard to view various insights.

 # Data Visualization:

 Creating charts, graphs, and pivot tables to visualize the data.